- What Does Foreclosure Mean In Real Estate

 What Does Foreclosure Mean In Real Estate

-Foreclosure is the legal process by which a property owner loses ownership of their home or property, generally to a lender or city government, for failure to pay agreed-upon taxes, payments, or charges.
+Foreclosure is the legal process by which a property owner loses ownership of their home or property, generally to a lender or city government, when they fall upon financial hardship and fail to pay agreed-upon taxes, payments, or charges.

 Typical factors for foreclosures consist of:

 - Default on loan repayment – The most typical manner in which homes are foreclosed on is through default on home mortgage loans – when the borrower fails to keep up with their mortgage payment;